-You have the power to change your judgements about eating, alter your desires about attending the gym, and overcome your aversions to healthy eating.
-But you don’t have direct control over you genetics, your height, your eye colour, your bone structure, your bone density, your immune system, your susceptibility to illness, and the chance of experiencing an accident or death.
+You have the power to change your judgments about eating, alter your desires about attending the gym, and overcome your aversions to healthy eating.
+But you don’t have direct control over your genetics, your height, your eye color, your bone structure, your bone density, your immune system, your susceptibility to illness, and the chance of experiencing an accident or death.

 2. Material Possessions

 You have the power to read books on making money, cultivate the desire to work more, and improve your mental faculties so that you can increase the likelihood of acquiring more material possessions.
 But with all that, you may still fail.
 Your wealth may be stripped from you; your items may be stolen.
 There are many things that could happen, outside of your control, that may stifle your attempts to gain or maintain material possessions.